Saujanya-rajvanshi/THEORY/README.md

 If the changes are permanent DB -> committed state <br>
 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;-> error - Failed state. <br>

-3. Committed state
-1. When updates are made permanent on the DB.
-Then the T is said to be in the committed state.
-Rollback can’t be done from the committed states.
+3. **Committed state :** updates permanent on DB, T in committed state. <br>
+Rollback can’t be done. <br>
 New consistent state is achieved at this stage.

-4. Failed state
-1. When T is being executed and some failure occurs.
-Due to this it is impossible to continue the execution of the T.

-5. Aborted state
+5. **Failed state :** failure occurs, impossible execution

-1. When T reaches the failed state, all the changes made in the buffer are reversed.
-After that the T rollback completely.
-T reaches abort state after rollback.
-DB’s state prior to the T is achieved.
+6. **Aborted state :** T reaches the failed state <br>
+all the changes made in the buffer are reversed. <br>
+rollback <br>

-6. Terminated state
+prior DB’s state

-1. A transaction is said to have terminated if has either committed or aborted.
+7. **Terminated state :** A transaction is said to have terminated if has either committed or aborted.

 ## How to implement Atomicity and Durability in Transactions